Nagaland BSc Agriculture Admission

 Nagaland BSc Agriculture Entrance Exams

 Nagaland does not conduct any separate state-level entrance exams for admission to the B.Sc.
 Agriculture program.
-Instead, admissions are primarily based on scores from the national-level ICAR AIEEA exam and the CUET UG (Common University Entrance Test).
+Instead, admissions are primarily based on scores from the national-level ICAR AIEEA exam and the CUET (Common University Entrance Test).
 These exams serve as the main pathways for students seeking admission to agriculture courses at Nagaland University and other institutions in the state.

 National Exams